zulip/zulip/docs/git-guide.md

 use `git reset --merge <commit>` instead.

-You can also use the relative reflog `HEAD@{1}` instead of the commit hash, just keep in mind this changes as you run git commands.
+You can also use the relative reflog `HEAD@{1}` instead of the commit hash, just keep in mind that this changes as you run git commands.

-Now when I look at the git reflog, I see the tip of my branch is pointing to my last commit `13bea0e` before the merge:
+Now when you look at the output of `git reflog`, you should see that the tip of your branch points to your last commit `13bea0e` before the merge:

 ```